 If you have a concern about the well-being or safety of a particular child, please do not hesitate to contact a member of staff to discuss your concerns further.

-Alternatively, if you have a concern about the well being or safety of a particular child and you cannot access anyone from school, please contact the Wiltshire Multi-Agency Safeguarding Hub (MASH) using the Safeguarding Flowchart and details below;
+Alternatively, if you have a concern about the well being or safety of a particular child and you cannot access anyone from school, please contact the Wiltshire Multi-Agency Safeguarding Hub (MASH) using the Safeguarding Flowchart, what to do if you are worried and details below;

 Multi-agency Safeguarding Hub (MASH)